adrianbk/gradle-jvmsrc-plugin/README.md

 ```

-- Apply one or more jvm plugin to your gradle project
+- Apply one or more jvm language plugins to your gradle project

 ```groovy
 apply plugin: 'java'